joshday/OnlineStats.jl/docs/src/series.md

 ### Multiple observations
 !!! note
-    If a single observation is a Vector, a Matrix represents multiple observations, but this is ambiguous in how the observations are stored.
+    If a single observation is a `Vector`, a `Matrix` represents multiple observations, but this is ambiguous in how the observations are stored.
 A `Rows()` (default) or `Cols()` argument can be added to the `fit!` call to specify observations are in rows or columns, respectively.

 ```julia
 s = Series(Mean())